Things to think about if you are considering submitting to Pure Slush ... or a Guide (yes, just a guide) to the tastes of Pure Slush.

 Or send us a story that is all reported (or indirect) speech - She said (that) she couldn't keep her breakfast down - and we'll ask you to make it direct (or quoted) speech - She said, "I couldn't keep my breakfast down."
 (What is this fashion for stories entirely made of reported speech?
 Direct speech is always more immediate and takes you there now!)

 Send a story where you want us to love every single word and space ... and not suggest changes ... and, um, you will probably be disappointed and / or angry with the response.
 We enjoy working with writers who want to make their story better: writers married to every word can be tiresome.

 Fantasy, sci-fi and horror ... none of these are likely to get far either.
 There are lots of sites out there who love those genres ...

 But we do, however, love stories about obsession and hysteria!

 If you are unsure, send a précis of your story / idea to email@example.com and we will get back to you.

-Check out themes and submission guidelines at the link above or by clicking here.
+Check out themes and submission guidelines at the link on the left or by clicking here.

 Pure Slush can't pay contributors money, favours or in kind ... but if you are in Adelaide, let us know and hopefully we can catch up for afternoon tea.